 Located just north of Wisconsin Dells, Easter Seals Camp Wawbeek has been providing traditional camp experiences in an accessible environment to children and adults with disabilities since 1938.
 Specialty sessions for various age groups and interests are offered as well as sessions for veterans and their families.

-Also located in Wisconsin Dells, the Wisconsin Elks/Easter Seals Respite Camp offers camping and outdoor recreational opportunities for children and adults with disabilities who require one-to-one care.
-With their own personal counselor at their side, campers can enjoy a program personally tailored to their needs and interests.
+Also located in Wisconsin Dells, the Wisconsin Elks/Easter Seals Respite Camp offers camping and outdoor recreational opportunities for children and adults with disabilities who require individualized support and care.
+Within small groups, campers can enjoy a program tailored to their needs and interests.
 And while campers are having a wonderful time, families and caregivers can take advantage of some much-needed time off.

 From September through May, when camp is not in session, our facilities are available for group rentals.
 Weddings and reunions, business meetings and retreats have all been held on our grounds.
 Funds from rentals help support our programs and services.